 Australia’s population is set to grow by 37% in the next 15 years to 30.5 million people.
-Combine this with an aging population; there may be too much added pressure to our infrastructure if the proper steps aren’t taken.
+Combine this with an aging population and there may be too much added pressure to our infrastructure.

 Topics: Big Data